 Addressing Market Challenges with Enhanced Protective Measures

-Our enhanced screening measures include:
+Enhanced screening measures could include:

-• Increased security deposits: To mitigate potential risks, we mandate increased security deposits for conditional applicants—those who fall below our pre-approval thresholds.
+- Increased security deposits: To mitigate potential risks, we may mandate increased security deposits for conditional applicants—those who fall below our pre-approval thresholds.

-• Co-signer requirements: Conditional applicants must provide cosigners to guarantee lease obligations.
+- Co-signer requirements: Conditional applicants must provide cosigners to guarantee lease obligations.

 Final Thoughts